HUNTSVILLE, AL (WAFF) - If you use Cecil Ashburn Drive in South Huntsville-get ready for the big shutdown for roadwork.

 Work on the 3.4 mile stretch- one of the city’s most heavily trafficked corridors- will start January 7th.

-The road is overcapacity with 17,000 vehicles per day, city leaders stressed during the press conference Thursday morning.
+The road is overcapacity with 17,000 vehicles per day, city leaders stressed during a press conference Thursday morning.

 The project will take 18 months.
 Contractors will reopen two lanes of traffic within 10 months of the start date.
 The project is expected to be fully complete by May 2020.